 A Field Guide to Getting Lost

-But being lost is scary, isn’t it?
-The unknown has been a form of cultural horror found in The Twilight Zone to Black Mirror.
-There is a sense of unbearable ambiguity and foreshadowing of doom in being lost.
-Solnit, however, tells us not to be afraid.
-Information and knowledge are always out there in the environment to help you find your way.
+Being lost is scary, isn’t it?
+The unknown has been a form of cultural horror since forever.
+There is an unbearable ambiguity and foreshadowing of doom in being lost.
+Solnit urges us not to be afraid.
+Information and knowledge are always out there to help you find your way.

 “For me, childhood roaming was what developed self-reliance, a sense of direction and adventure, imagination, a will to explore, to be able to get a little lost and then figure out the way back.
 I wonder what will come of placing this generation under house arrest.”